Thiesjoo/PSE/README.md

 ```

 ## Backend manual
 Fetching satellite data directly from external API's can be slow and cumbersome due to the many separate endpoints.
 Furthermore, API keys (if any) cannot be present in the front-end due to security risks.
-This project aims to solve these issues through the use of a backend application made using the Django framework.
-Using this backend, users can make high-speed API calls to fetch satellites with filter criteria and a limit on the amount of satellites to fetch.
+This project aims to prevent these issues through the use of a backend application made using the Django framework.
+Using this backend, users can rely on a single endpoint to make high-speed API calls to fetch satellites with filter criteria and a limit on the amount of satellites to fetch.

 A Satellite object fetched from the database consists of the following data:
 | Attribute          | Description        |